simbo1905/thinbus-srp-js/README.md

   - **js/thinbus-srp6a-config-sha256n1024.js** An example of a configuration which uses SHA-256 hashing and a 1024 bit prime number.
   - **com/bitbucket/thinbus/srp6/js/SRP6JavascriptServerSessionSHA256.class** The java class which can interface with the javascript class.

 There is also an example showing the SHA-1 algorithm.
-As Java 1.8 supports md4, sha1 and sha256 by default it is recommended that use use sh256 of better.
+Java 1.7+ supports md4, sha1 and sha256 by default it is recommended that use use sha256 (or better).

 It is also recommended that you generate your own large prime number using the instructions below and configure both the Java and JavaScript to use this value.